Greener Fête de la Musique

 Background and initiation

-The project “Greener Fête de la Musique” was initiated in 2019 together with Dr Birte Jung, expert for sustainable events in urban open spaces, Jacob Bilabel, founder of Green Music Initiative, and the stage organizers who put on the Fête every year.
+The “Greener Fête de la Musique” project was launched in 2019 together with Dr Birte Jung, an expert in sustainable events in public spaces; Jacob Bilabel, founder of the Green Music Initiative; and the stage organisers who bring the Fête to life every year.

 NEW GREEN DEAL